-Percentage of Low- and Higher-Income Students in Grade 8 Scoring At or Above Proficiency on the National Assessment of Educational Progress in Math, Reading, and Science Public High School Graduation Rates among Low- and Higher-Income Students24 Percentage of Dependent 18- to 24-Year-Old Residents Who Have Enrolled in or Have Completed Some College by Family Income24 Percentage of First-Time, Full-Time, Baccalaureate-Seeking Students in the Fall 2007 Cohort who Graduated within Six Years at Public Four-Year Institutions: Pell Grant Recipients vs. Non-Pell Recipients FINANCE 26 State and Local Educational Appropriations for Higher Education per FTE Student27 State Fiscal Support for Higher Education per \$1,000 of Personal Income27 State and Local Educational Appropriations and Net Tuition Revenue as a Percentage of Total Educational Revenue for Public Postsecondary Institutions Public Doctoral Universities: State and Local Appropriations Relative to Educational Expenditures per FTE Student during 2014-15 Public Master's Universities: State and Local Appropriations Relative to Educational Expenditures per FTE Student during 2014-15 Public Associate's Colleges: State and Local Appropriations Relative to Educational Expenditures per FTE Student during 2014-1531 State Need-Based Grant Aid per FTE Undergraduate Student and Percent of Aid Defined as Need-Based32
+Percentage of Low- and Higher-Income Students in Grade 8 Scoring At or Above Proficiency on the National Assessment of Educational Progress in Math, Reading, and Science Public High School Graduation Rates among Low- and Higher-Income Students24 Percentage of Dependent 18- to 24-Year-Old Residents Who Have Enrolled in or Have Completed Some College by Family Income24 Percentage of First-Time, Full-Time, Baccalaureate-Seeking Students in the Fall 2007 Cohort who Graduated within Six Years at Public Four-Year Institutions: Pell Grant Recipients vs. Non-Pell Recipients FINANCE 26 State and Local Educational Appropriations for Higher Education per FTE Student27 State Fiscal Support for Higher Education per \$1,000 of Personal Income State and Local Educational Appropriations and Net Tuition Revenue as a Percentage of Total Educational Revenue for Public Postsecondary Institutions Public Doctoral Universities: State and Local Appropriations Relative to Educational Expenditures per FTE Student during 2014-15 Public Master's Universities: State and Local Appropriations Relative to Educational Expenditures per FTE Student during 2014-15 Public Associate's Colleges: State and Local Appropriations Relative to Educational Expenditures per FTE Student during 2014-15 Chata Nanad Danad Count Aid your FTF Up do your durate

+State Need-Based Grant Aid per FTE Undergraduate Student and Percent of Aid Defined as Need-Based......32

-2017 Higher Education in Focus: KANSAS
+2017 Higher Education in Focus: OHIO

-Increasing Educational Attainment in Kansas: An Imperative for Future Prosperity
+Increasing Educational Attainment in Ohio: An Imperative for Future Prosperity

-In the United States, approximately 65 percent of all jobs in 2020 will require some level of postsecondary education, and the demand will reach 71 percent in Kansas.1 The projected demand for postsecondary education in Kansas spans all occupational categories, including managerial, STEM, community service, education, healthcare, food and personal services, sales and office support, and "blue collar" industries (see Figure 1).2 However, the projected demand in Kansas exceeds the current supply of college-educated adults.
-Figure 2 indicates that 67 percent of adults in Kansas have completed some college coursework or a postsecondary credential.
+In the United States, approximately 65 percent of all jobs in 2020 will require some level of postsecondary education, and the demand will reach 64 percent in Ohio.1 The projected demand for postsecondary education in Ohio spans all occupational categories, including managerial, STEM, social sciences, community service, education, healthcare, and "blue collar" industries (see Figure 1).2 However, the projected demand in Ohio exceeds the current supply of collegeeducated adults.
+Figure 2 indicates that 60 percent of adults in Ohio have completed some college coursework or a postsecondary credential.

-In order to meet future workforce demands, many states have set ambitious goals to improve the educational attainment of their residents.
-Kansas aims to raise the proportion of adults with a postsecondary certificate or degree to 60 percent by 2020.3 Figure 2 shows that progress has been made towards raising educational attainment in Kansas, as the percentage of adults with at least an associate degree increased from 30 percent in 1990 to 44 percent in 2016.
-(Data on postsecondary certificate attainment are currently limited, but some analyses indicate that accounting for educational certificates would increase the postsecondary attainment rate by seven percentage points.)4 current rate of degree production remains constant, state revenue in 2025 is projected to be nearly \$22 million less than it is today.
-Conversely, projections suggest that if the attainment goal were fulfilled by 2025, over \$500 million in additional revenue would be generated through income tax, sales tax, property tax, Medicaid savings, and corrections savings.5 Moreover, policies that effectively raise levels of educational attainment will yield important civic and health benefits, including higher rates of voting, volunteerism, and healthful prenatal care.6 For example, health risk factors such as smoking are less prevalent among individuals who have a bachelor's degree or higher.7 Residents of Kansas also benefit from higher education in terms of higher earnings and lower unemployment, compared to those with only a high school diploma.8
+In order to meet future workforce demands, many states have set ambitious goals to improve the educational attainment of their residents, such as a goal to raise the proportion of adults with a postsecondary certificate or degree to 60 percent by 2025.3 Figure 2 shows that progress has been made towards raising educational attainment in Ohio, as the percentage of adults with at least an associate degree increased from 25 percent in 1990 to 39 percent in 2016.
+(Data on postsecondary certificate attainment are currently limited, but some analyses indicate that accounting for educational certificates would increase the postsecondary attainment rate by two to five percentage points.)4 revenue.
+If the current rate of degree production remains constant, state revenue in 2025 is projected to be over \$200 million less than it is today.
+Conversely, projections suggest that if the attainment goal were fulfilled by 2025, over \$2 billion in additional revenue would be generated through income tax, sales tax, property tax, Medicaid savings, and corrections savings.5 Moreover, policies that effectively raise levels of educational attainment will yield important civic and health benefits, including higher rates of voting, volunteerism, and healthful prenatal care.6 For example, health risk factors such as smoking are less prevalent among individuals who have a bachelor's degree or higher.7 Residents of Ohio also benefit from higher education in terms of higher earnings and lower unemployment, compared to those with only a high school diploma.8

-The ability of policymakers to reach attainment goals carries significant implications for state revenue.
-If the
+The ability of policymakers to reach a "60 percent" attainment goal carries significant implications for state